agentblack-6000/explorer/README.md

 Be sure to read the previous section if you're still confused as to what PyCuriosity is.

 All great projects, big or small, always start with a plan.
-Planning out the project ahead of time saves confusion and provides a clear picture of the project, the resources to use, the skills to acquire and use.
+Planning out the project ahead of time saves confusion and provides a clear picture of the project, the resources to use, the skills to acquire.

 ![Battle Plan GIF from Home Alone](https://cloud-odfqnnmkf-hack-club-bot.vercel.app/0giphy.gif)